kmichel/po-localization/README.rst

 Management Commands
 ===================
 ``update_translations``
-    Extract messages from python files and create or update translation files.
+    Extract messages from templates and python files and create or update translation files.

 ======
 Issues